-In sports, the best game plan can guarantee the best chance for victory before the players even take the field.
+In sports, the best game plan can the best chance for victory before the players even take the field.
 When you are moving, an advance plan can do the exact same thing.

 When people get stressed about a move, they often think about the worst-case scenario.
 Typically, that’s standing in the middle of a room amid a sea of half-packed boxes, knowing the moving truck is coming tomorrow.

 That’s stressful just to imagine.

 When it comes to moving, planning is key.
 It’s that simple.
 But everyone could use a little help with developing a plan.
 To get you started, here’s a look at some of the crucial issues involved in planning for your move.

 Whether you do it on a spreadsheet or in a notebook, create a written checklist of everything that follows.
 That will allow you to keep track of all the important jobs you have to accomplish – and let you check them off when they are done.

 Two months or more before the move, research professional movers in your area.
 You’ll want a full-service, professional moving company that offers everything from packing services to storage of your belongings if needed.
 Check out the company’s years of experience, license to make different kinds of moves, and online reputation.
 Make sure they offer a written, moving estimate.